Gordon Smart: Radio

-In March 2020, Smart he left Radio X due to ill health and in September 2020, it was confirmed that Smart would not be returning.
+In March 2020, Smart left Radio X due to ill health and in September 2020, it was confirmed that he would not be returning.

+In 2024 Smart replaced Colin Murray as host of the Monday to Thursday editions of BBC Radio 5 Live's late show, presiding over a drop in audience.

 Other media work

 Smart once appeared on The Xtra Factor as a part of the celebrity panel.
 In May 2010 he appeared on Channel 4's Real Stories discussing the careers of music stars including Cheryl, Rihanna and Simon Cowell with host Dave Berry.